fady1128/fady-sherif/README.md

 		Note: when registering a new user with correct email the process will not continue as the email facebook sends verification code to the email
 		- teardown()
 Third Part:
-i downloaded the zip from the provided https://github.com/bestbuy/api-playground/ and followed the steps cd api-playground npm install npm start

-then i faced a problem with intalling sqlite3
+o downloaded nodejs latest version on my machine amd then i downloaded the zip from the provided https://github.com/bestbuy/api-playground/ and followed the steps cd api-playground npm install npm start then i faced a problem with intalling sqlite3 you can check folder _logs then i searched a lot and used this URL https://github.com/mapbox/node-sqlite3/issues/612 to solve the problem but i didn't know till now to solve it